Richard Seymour (21st-century writer): Corbyn: The Strange Rebirth of Radical Politics

-Controversial assertions
+Controversy

-On 2 September 2015, in a private Facebook comment on a Daily Telegraph column detailing Falklands War veteran and serious burns victim Simon Weston's remarks regarding then Labour Party Leadership candidate Jeremy Corbyn's plan, Weston believes, to "surrender" the Falkland Islands to Argentina, Seymour wrote: "If he knew anything, he'd still have his face".
+On 2 September 2015, in a private Facebook comment on a Daily Telegraph column detailing Falklands War veteran and serious burns victim Simon Weston's remarks regarding then Labour Party Leadership candidate Jeremy Corbyn's plan, according to Weston, to "surrender" the Falkland Islands to Argentina, Seymour wrote: "If he knew anything, he'd still have his face".

 Under a shared Facebook post, Seymour commented on a video of an Israeli: "He makes me sick.
 He's a piece of shit.
 He's standing there complaining that the army isn't helping the colonists keep the Palestinians in their place.
 Fuck him, they should cut his throat."
-Tom Peck of The Independent wrote that the Israeli was a "Jewish journalist", whereas Seymour questioned the "journalist" claim and wrote "he turns out to be a settler and hasbara activist, who runs an American-Israeli PR firm".
+Tom Peck of The Independent wrote that the Israeli was a "Jewish journalist", whereas Seymour questioned the claim that the person was a journalist and wrote that he was "a settler and hasbara activist, who runs an American-Israeli PR firm".

 Seymour was a speaker at a September 2016 event in Liverpool organised by the Momentum group which coincided with the Labour Party's conference in the city.
 Katie Green, chair of the campaign of Jeremy Corbyn's unsuccessful challenger, Owen Smith in the 2016 Labour leadership election, was quoted by The Independent over Seymour's comments: "These kind of violent and deeply offensive remarks make a mockery of Jeremy's 'kinder, gentler politics.'
 Jeremy should be condemning his comments".

 Seymour wrote a lengthy post in response, as well as a more concise apology.
 Part of the apology read: